 Make sure to check out www.triplecrownbouldering.com or Triple Crown Facebook for up-to-date information, articles, and great pictures from each of the competition venues in our galleries.
 Check out our beta films (see the homepage of the website) to get the ‘skinny’ on how to complete some of the sweet problems at Hound Ears!
 Also see the great national and local climbing organizations we support.
 Access Fund – www.accessfund.org - American Alpine Club – www.americanalpineclub.org - Carolina Climbers Coalition – www.carolinaclimbers.org - Southeastern Climbers’ Coalition - www.seclimbers.org.

 Climbing is dangerous

 REMEMBER CLIMBING/BOULDERING IS A DANGEROUS SPORT.
 CLIMBING and BOULDERING is inherently dangerous.

 There is nothing we, or you, can do to eliminate all the risks.
 You are ultimately responsible for your own safety.
 DO NOT do anything you feel is hazardous to your health.
 Make sure you have a competent spotter or belayer before you begin to climb any boulder problem or route.
 Spot other climbers.
 Exercise caution when hiking as well.
 There are many dangerous drop offs and other hazards that may endanger you while simply walking around the boulderfield.

-Judges are volunteers roving the boulder field wearing a red shirt that says “judge” on it.
+Judges are volunteers roving the boulder field wearing a green shirt that says “judge” on it.
 They can help, just ask.
 If a judge sees you attempting something they feel is dangerous or outside the bounds of this friendly competition they have the right to disqualify you from the event.
 You can even be banned from any future events.
 Please remember that while the judges are there primarily to help all the participants they are all just volunteering their time.